 - For Peterborough and statistical neighbours: On the overview tab, choose: a) Region: East of England; b) Area: Peterborough; c) Select CIPFA nearest neighbours for Peterborough

 The PHOF focuses on two high-level outcomes to be achieved across the public health system: 'Increased healthy life expectancy' and 'Reduced differences in life expectancy and healthy life expectancy between communities'.

 A supporting set of public health indicators in the PHOF are split over four domains:

 - Healthcare public health and preventing premature mortality

 Public Health England launched an interactive PHOF Data Tool for England in November 2012, providing baseline data at upper-tier local authority level for a number of indicators, comparing local values to national averages.
-New and amended baseline data, additional latest data and data for lower-tier local authorities continue to be updated on a quarterly basis.
+New and amended baseline data, additional latest data and data for lower-tier local authorities continue to be added and updated on a quarterly basis.

 The latest technical specification can be found at: https://www.gov.uk/government/publications/public-health-outcomes-framework-2016-to-2019